ShivkalaDrakh/Hive-Organizer-for-Whiteout-Survival-State-of-Survival/README.md

 A Mouse-over over the City shows the name of the alliance member.
 Overwritting and re-positioning is just as easy.
 (Video will be added)

+Also by klicking on the Member name on the list, the city in the Hive is highlighted, making it much easier to find a member in the Hive!

 ### Different Zoom for clearer editing
 Whether you need your whole Hive to be visible or prefer bigger blocks for member assignment or building, you can use different zoom settings
 ![picture of Zoom Mode](Screenshot%20zoom.png)